els0r/goProbe/README.md

 > * goProbe's API endpoints
 > * the JSON results format from `goQuery`
 >
-> To convert your existing pre-v4 DB to a `v4.x` compatible format, please refer to the [legacy](./cmd/legacy) conversion tool.
+> To convert your existing pre-v4 DB to a `v4.x` compatible format, please refer to the [legacy](https://github.com/els0r/goProbe/tree/v4.1.6/cmd/legacy) conversion tool (v4.1 releases only).

 ## Introduction